codicense/codicense/README.md

 It scans your dependency graph, detects license conflicts, traces how conflicts propagate through transitive dependencies, and ranks fixes by causality: the package that, if removed or replaced, eliminates the most risk.

 - **Offline**: No cloud, no API calls, no tracking
-- **Deterministic**: Same input, same output, every time
+- **Deterministic analysis**: Same dependencies and config produce the same findings
-- **Transparent**: Shows entry points, propagation paths, and impact
+- **Transparent**: Shows entry points, propagation paths, and impact Fix ranking is informational; you choose what to change.
-- **Decision-driven**: Not reporting.
-Fix ranking by outcome, not just severity.

 ## Capabilities

-- **Multi-ecosystem scanning**: npm/Yarn/pnpm, Pip/Poetry/Pipenv, Go modules
+- **JavaScript scanning**: npm/Yarn/pnpm lockfiles
 - **Conflict path visualization**: Full dependency chains with entry-point markers
 - **Causal impact analysis**: See which packages contribute most risk
 - **Diff-aware scans**: Compare scans to detect what changed and why